 Before entering the confined space, make sure that there is adequate ventilation and lighting.
 Oxygen levels, explosive levels and toxic fume levels shall be tested, before entering and periodically while in the confined space.
-The proper personal protective equipment (safety glasses, hard hats, hard soled shoes, proper respirator required for task at hand, etc.) shall be worn AT ALL TIMES.
+The proper personal protective equipment (safety glasses, hard hats, hard soled shoes, proper respirator required for task at hand, etc.) shall be worn at all times.

 The safety "attendant" shall be in place at all times while work is being performed.
-If the safety "attendant" should leave his area for any reason, the alternate safety "attendant" shall be in place before work continues.
+If the safety "attendant" should leave the area for any reason, the alternate safety "attendant" shall be in place before work continues.

-Anyone required to work in a confined space where welding, waterproofing, grinding of concrete, or any other related activity that generates toxic fumes will be required to wear a full body harness with life line attached AT ALL TIMES.
+Anyone required to work in a confined space where welding, waterproofing, grinding of concrete, or any other related activity that generates toxic fumes will be required to wear a full body harness with lifeline attached at all times working in the confined space.